Xanty10RR/SuperMenu/README.md

 ## Overview

-`SuperMenu` is a desktop application (ERP personalized)created using the Electron framework, with a user interface built on React, designed to centralize requests, deliveries, support, users, and requisitions within a single desktop application — enhancing efficiency, operational control, and business process tracking.
+`SuperMenu` is a desktop application (custom ERP system) created using the Electron framework, with a user interface built on React, designed to centralize requests, deliveries, support, users, and requisitions within a single desktop application — enhancing efficiency, operational control, and business process tracking.
 It is configured to be packaged for Windows, macOS, and Linux using `electron-builder`.

 ## Features